microsoft/customer-insights-azure-data-workshop/lab02.md

     ![](images/lab02/media/image12.png)

-1. Next, you need to grant each developer Synapse Administrator role from within Synapse Studio.
-In the search box at the top of the portal, search for “asaworkspace” and click on the Synapse workspace (not the SQL Server) which appears under the Resources section.
+1. In the search box at the top of the Azure portal, search for “asaworkspace” and click on the Synapse workspace (not the SQL Server) which appears under the Resources section.